duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ```

 And that's it!
-At this point you have a working Spice instant answer.
+At this point you have written a functional backend for a Spice instant answer.
+Now, the frontend components need to written so that we can display our instant answer result on the page.

 ## Recap (So Far)

 The instant answer system works like this at the highest level:

-- We break the query (search terms) down into separate words, which is a process that happens in the background.
+- First, DuckDuckGo breaks down the query (search terms) into separate words.

-- We see if any of those words or groups of words are **triggers** for any instant answers.
+- Then we see if any of those words or groups of words are **triggers** for any instant answers.
 These **triggers** are defined by the developer when creating an instant answer.
 In the example we used above, the trigger word is "**npm**".

 - If a Spice is triggered, we run its `handle` function.

-- If the Spice's handle function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to that URL.
-When the API responds with a JSON object, it is wrapped, making the JSON object the input to our JavaScript callback function (which we'll now define!)
+- If the Spice's `handle` function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to that URL.
+When the API responds with a JSON object, it is wrapped in a function call, making the JSON object the input to our JavaScript callback function.

 ------